CastosHQ/Seriously-Simple-Podcasting/readme.txt

 13. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

+= 1.14.9 =
+* 2016-07-21
+* UPDATE SUMMARY: Improving accessibility and allowing for more frontend customisation.
+* [TWEAK] Adding `download` attribute to episode download links
+* [TWEAK] Adding HTML tags and classes to episode meta details

 = 1.14.8 =
 * 2016-06-06